| | KNOWLEDGE BASED DEVELOPMENT IN MEXICO: IS THERE A ROLE FORTHE UNIVERSITY?

 local capital goods industry has suffered a major setback and engineering

-2) The privatization of state enterprises in areas such as energy production
+departments of many industrial firms have stagnated.2) The privatization of state enterprises in areas such as energy production

 and telecommunication services has also led to the shuttering of local